espressif/esp-idf/docs/en/security/flash-encryption.rst

 It is possible to pregenerate a flash encryption key on the host computer and burn it into the ESP32's efuse key block.
 This allows data to be pre-encrypted on the host and flashed to the ESP32 without needing a plaintext flash update.

 This is useful for development, because it removes the 4 time reflashing limit.
-It also allows reflashing with secure boot enabled, because the bootloader doesn't need to be reflashed each time.
+It also allows reflashing the app with secure boot enabled, because the bootloader doesn't need to be reflashed each time.

 **IMPORTANT This method is intended to assist with development only, not for production devices.
 If pre-generating flash encryption for production, ensure the keys are generated from a high quality random number source and do not share the same flash encryption key across multiple devices.**